Mikejo5000/vsts-docs-pr/docs/boards/backlogs/office/storyboard-your-ideas-using-powerpoint.md

 ---
 title: Storyboard your ideas with PowerPoint
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: Turn your ideas and goals into something visual using the Storypoint add-in to PowerPoint for Visual Studio Team Services or Team Foundation Server
+description: Turn your ideas and goals into something visual using the Storypoint add-in to PowerPoint for Azure Boards or Team Foundation Server
 ms.technology: devops-agile
 ms.prod: devops
 ms.assetid: 432016A2-61E7-4863-99AB-61E4D74E28E7